US shuts border post as migrants try to cross from Mexico

 A REPORTED ASYLUM DEAL

-He has deployed some 9,000 US troops along the border in support of the US Customs and Border Protection agents.
+The US president has deployed some 9,000 troops along the border in support of Customs and Border Protection agents.

-Approximately 5,000 migrants reached Tijuana over the past week, after an exhausting trip of up to 2,500 miles (4,000 kilometres) covered in just over a month.
+Approximately 5,000 migrants reached Tijuana over the past week, after an exhausting trip of up to 4,000km covered in just over a month.
 Many were fleeing violence and poverty in Honduras in hopes of finding asylum in the US.

 To enter the US legally, migrants must formally apply for asylum, but the wait for those requests to be processed can last up to a year.